Table of contents

 But of course, other investors will manufacture capital growth through renovations or development which is another way to help beat the averages.

-Nonetheless, what I do see is that there are emerging trends and shifts in our property market which will serve to hold up prices in the mid-long term.
+Nonetheless, what I do see is that there are emerging trends and shifts in our property market that will serve to hold up prices in the mid-long term.

 I’ll talk more about that later.